mambu-gmbh/phraseapp-ant/README.md

 2. Then you need a PhraseApp account and project.
 In the "downloadTranslation" Ant task you need to define:
  - projectAuthToken: your PhraseApp project Auth Token, in order to find this out, login to PhraseApp, go to https://phraseapp.com/projects and copy your project's Auth Token
  - destination: the absolute location where your translation files (Java *.properties files) should be copied to, e.g. '/users/username/project/src', for every sub-package in a tag a subdirectory will be created (e.g. src/com/orgname/module) and the locale code will be appended (e.g. a Spanish locale with the locale code 'es' and a tag with the name 'com.orgname.module.translations.properties' will be placed in src/com/orgname/module/translations_es.properties)
+ - mergeInPackageStructure: if set to "true", places the translation files for non-English locales in the package according to the file names (e.g. com.company.module.i18n.module.properties goes to destinationDir/com/company/module/i18n/module.properties), if set to "false" places the translation files of all locales in a locale folder with the tag name as file name (e.g. com.company.module.i18n.module.properties goes to destinationDir /locale/com.company.module.i18n.module.properties)

 3. In your build.xml add the target as seen below and replace the "downloadTranslation" task parameters with your own values (see above).